 People that tend to ruminate can experience many negative effects.
 Research from Susan Nolen-Hoeksema, Ph.D, a psychologist and professor at Yale University, found that “when people ruminate while they are in a depressed mood, they remember more negative things that happened to them in the past, they interpret situations in their current lives more negatively, and they are more hopeless about the future.”
 It can also increase binge-eating or binge-drinking in an effort to forget their ruminations.

 Rumination has been found to be one of the similarities between anxiety and depression, and with anxiety and stress on the rise, it is also something that is impacting the workplace in several ways.
 In fact, findings published by PWC found that, “two in five employees say they have taken time off work or reduced their responsibilities due to their health, more than a third of the UK workforce is experiencing anxiety, depression, or stress, according to a survey of employees in junior and senior roles and 34 percent said they had a health and wellbeing problem.”
-It is also having very real impact to the bottom line, with depression costing employers “an estimated $44 billion each year in lost productivity and 12.5 million working days lost due to work-related stress, depression, or anxiety” in 2016-2017 alone.
+It is also having very real impact to the bottom line, with depression costing employers “an estimated $44 billion each year in lost productivity and 15.4 million working days lost due to work-related stress” in 2017-2018 alone.

 For example, think about when you send an email and get a less than desirable response.
 Think about the time you spend thinking what you could have done, or should have done, over and over again.
 All these minutes take away from other more productive tasks.
 Because rather than using the reflective time to think about how you can implement learnings from the moment and then moving on to other matters, you are wondering about all the what if’s, coulda’s, woulda’s, and shoulda’s.
 It could very well be the way in which you wrote the email that evoked a certain response — after all, everyone responds to different communication styles.